Michael-frommelt/https-github.ibm.com-CognitiveAssetFactory-EVA/README.md

 ## How to run a Project with EVA

+EVA is **property of IBM GBS**.
+Please contact [Rainer Groesser](mailto:rainer.groesser@de.ibm.com) or [Mascha Lentz](mailto:mascha.lentz@de.ibm.com) regarding terms and conditions for using EVA in a client engagement.

-Please have a look at the EVA Best Practices.
+Once you start, be sure to have a look at the EVA Best Practices!
 This readme will only describe the technical parts.

 ## Deploy EVA using the Deploy to IBM Cloud button